flowplayer/api-docs/source/includes/_livesources.md

 Parameter | Description
 --------- | -------------------------------------
-site_id        | Site for all Live Sources start      | Start date of timespan stop      | Stop date of timespan sources[].id | Id for Live Source
+site_id        | Workspace for all Live Sources start      | Start date of timespan stop      | Stop date of timespan sources[].id | Id for Live Source